syncfusion-content/xamarin-docs/Xamarin/Expander/Item-Size-Customization.md

 ## AutoFit the expander based on content

-You can dynamically resize the `SfExpander` content based on the content size by using the [DynamicSizeMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.DynamicSizeMode.html) property.
+You can dynamically resize the `SfExpander` content based on the content size using the [DynamicSizeMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.DynamicSizeMode.html) property.

-The control contains the following three types of `DynamicSizeMode`:
+The control contains three types of `DynamicSizeMode,` they are:

  * Content: Autofit the content based on the content size.
  * Header: Autofit the header based on the header content size.
- * None: The dynamic changes of header and content of a `SfExpander` will not be considered.
+ * None: The dynamic changes of header and the content of a `SfExpander` will not be considered.
 It is a default value of `DynamicSizeMode`.

 ### DynamicSizeMode as Content

-The Content of the `SfExpander` gets re-measured and layout when its size is updated at runtime.
-You can add the `Editor` control to Expander content and set DynamicSizeMode to `Content` to change the content size dynamically.
+The content and layout of `SfExpander` get re-measured when its size is updated at runtime.
+You can add the `Label` control to expander content and set the DynamicSizeMode to `Content` to change the content size dynamically.

 {% tabs %}
 {% highlight xaml %}